KvngBleach/Security-/markdown.md

 * Centralized Management: Often, organizations use a central management console to oversee the security posture of all their endpoints, making it easier to deploy policies, monitor activity, and respond to incidents.

 </table> Think of it like this: a castle (your network) has walls and gates (perimeter security).
 But each person inside the castle (your endpoints) also has their own personal guard (endpoint security) to watch out for individual threats, even if they somehow get past the outer defenses.
 In today's world, where people work remotely and use a variety of devices, endpoint security has become absolutely crucial for protecting sensitive data and maintaining overall cybersecurity.

+</table> Network security is like having a strong and sophisticated security system for your digital world.
+Imagine your computer network as a house filled with valuable information and resources.
+Network security encompasses all the measures you take to protect that house and its contents from unauthorized access, use, disclosure, disruption, modification, or destruction.

+Think of it as a layered defense strategy.
+You might have:

+* Firewalls: Like sturdy walls and gates around your property, these control incoming and outgoing network traffic, blocking suspicious connections.

+* Antivirus and Anti-malware Software: These are like specialized cleaning crews that identify and eliminate harmful viruses and other malicious software that might try to sneak in.

+* Access Control: This is like having a key and lock system, ensuring that only authorized individuals can access specific parts of your network and resources.
+This often involves usernames, passwords, and multi-factor authentication.

+* Virtual Private Networks (VPNs): Imagine a secure tunnel that encrypts your communication when you're connecting to your network remotely, ensuring privacy and security even over public internet connections.

+* Data Loss Prevention (DLP): These measures are like safeguards to prevent sensitive information from leaving your network without authorization.

+* Security Awareness Training: Educating users about potential threats and safe online practices is like teaching everyone in the "house" how to lock doors and identify suspicious individuals.

+* Intrusion Detection and Prevention Systems (IDPS): These act like vigilant security guards, constantly monitoring for any signs of break-ins or malicious activity and taking action to stop them.